dolla-consortium/consensus/README.md

 It has been described by *Tyler Crain, Vincent Gramoli, Mikel Larrea and Michel Raynal* in the following [academic paper](/dbft/DBFT.pdf)

 Algorithm essential characteristics and claims from this paper
-- Applicable in semi-open blockchain (consortium blockchain), not open ones.
+- Applicable in semi-open blockchain (consortium blockchain)
 - **Transaction finality**, Once the consortium reaches a consensus, the decision is not reversible.
 - **Energy efficiency**, DBFT can achieve a distributed consensus without carrying out complex mathematical computations (like in PoW)
 - **Low reward variance**, Every node in the network takes part in responding to the request by the client and hence every node can be incentivized leading to low variance in rewarding the nodes that help in decision making.
 The fee distribution model can be completely decided at the consortium governance level.